paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-manage-specimen-data-using-symbiota.md

 Regardless of data entry method, it is important that all data providers become familiar with the [Darwin Core data standard](https://dwc.tdwg.org/terms/), which forms the basis for the majority of [Symbiota’s Data Fields](https://biokic.github.io/symbiota-docs/editor/edit/fields/).

+{: .notice--primary }
+📬 **Questions?** Data providers are encouraged to contact [paleoinformatics@gmail.com](mailto:paleoinformatics@gmail.com) for assitance with questions related to importing and maintaining fossil specimen data using Symbiota.
+Include “Symbiota” in the subject of your email, e.g. “Help with preparing my data for the Symbiota Paleo Data Portal”.

 # Bulk data import

 ## Formatting data for import